 Native vs. hybrid architecture

-Native architecture refers to the writing of mobile applications in platform-specific languages (such as Swift for iOS or Java for Android), while hybrid architecture uses standard web technologies (such as HTML, CSS and JavaScript) to create applications that can run on multiple platforms.
+Native architecture refers to writing mobile apps in platform-specific languages (like Swift for iOS or Java for Android), while hybrid architecture uses standard web technologies (like HTML, CSS, and JavaScript) to create apps that can run on multiple platforms.

 Advantages and disadvantages of each architecture

-Native architecture generally offers better performance and integration with mobile operating systems, but requires platform-specific skills.
-Hybrid architecture, on the other hand, reduces development and maintenance costs by sharing code between different platforms, but may have limitations in terms of performance and functionality.
+Native architecture generally offers better performance and integration with mobile operating systems, but requires specific skills for each platform.
+Hybrid architecture, on the other hand, reduces development and maintenance costs by sharing code between different platforms, but may have performance and feature limitations.

 Tools and technologies for mobile application architecture